Pitot Static Errors

 Density Error

-Density error relates to changes in air density that aren’t factored into instrument readings.
-Air density variations arise from changes in temperature, altitude, and atmospheric pressure.
-Instruments calibrated for standard atmospheric conditions may not compensate accurately under non-standard conditions.
-Standard corrections, such as using true airspeed (TAS) instead of indicated airspeed (IAS), help address density error.
+Air density changes with temperature, altitude, and pressure.
+Instruments calibrated for standard conditions may read incorrectly in non-standard conditions.
+Using true airspeed instead of indicated airspeed helps address this.

 Impact on Flight Instruments